techsenger/tabpanepro/README.md

 targetTabPane.setTabDropEnabled(true);
 // Optionally, restrict which tabs can be dropped using a predicate: targetTabPane.setTabDropPredicate(...);
-// Optionally, provide a handler that's called when the drag operation ends: targetTabPane.setTabDropHandler(...);
 // Set the scroll step for edge auto-scrolling: var targetSkin = (TabPaneProSkin) targetTabPane.getSkin();
 targetSkin.setTabDragScrollStep(10);